jmp1617/LLUV/README.md

 a block size will automatically be generated for optimal performance.

 # Dependencies
-lsscsi - for discovering usb storage devices
+lsscsi - for discovering usb storage devices <br />
-DD - for writing the image
+DD - for writing the image <br />
-Awk - for testing mount location
+Awk - for testing mount location <br />

 # Run
 sudo python3.5 lluv_cli.py (needs root for storage device acess)